joedolson/my-calendar/src/readme.txt

 == Changelog ==

+= 3.2.14 =

+* Bug fixes: Misc. type casting issues.
+* Add filters `mc_filter_events` to filter results of main event queries.
+* Add $args array to `mc_searched_events` filter parameters.
+* Avoid running My Calendar core functionality through My Calendar's own hooks.
+* When using REST API, variables are not submitted in a POST query.
+* [Performance] Move custom location query into object creation to reduce DB calls.
+* Use try/catch in mc-ajax.js to handle case where href does not contain a full URL.

 = 3.2.13 =

 * Bug fix: Using embed targets is more complicated than expected; disable by default.
 Enable with 'mc_use_embed_targets' filter.